-The Division of Exercise and Sport Science of the School of Health Professions offers majors in Health and Fitness Training, Exercise Science and Sport Management, and a minor in Coaching.
+The Division of Exercise and Sport Science of the School of Health Professions offers majors in Personal Training, Kinesiology and Sport Management, and minors in Coaching and Kinesiology.
 Courses in the division are offered for students who desire knowledge and skills in fitness training, wellness coaching, exercise science, sport management and coaching.
 Courses are also available as general electives.